canonical/certification-docs/Policy_Guide-16.04.rst

 escalations and for other similar reasons.

 This does not mandate that hardware is required to be sent to Canonical;
-HOWEVER, partners are not prohibited from sending sample hardware to Canonical on a loan or permanent basis to be placed into our labs for ongoing testing or support or other related work.
+*however*, partners are not prohibited from sending sample hardware to Canonical on a loan or permanent basis to be placed into our labs for ongoing testing or support or other related work.